Villefranche-sur-Mer Port Guide: For The Most Beautiful Riviera Day

 Plage des Marinières

-In contrast, Plage des Marinières is the main beach of the town and offers a completely different experience.
-Located along the curve of the bay, it’s about a 10 to 15 minute walk from the port, and the walk itself is part of the appeal, with views opening up along the way.
+In contrast to the smaller beaches near the harbor, Plage des Marinières is the town’s main beach and offers a wider, more active setting.
+Located along the curve of the bay, it sits about a 10 to 15-minute walk from the port.
+Along the way, the coastal views gradually open up beside the water.

-Unlike many Riviera beaches, this one features fine gravel mixed with sand, which makes it more comfortable for relaxing.
-Because of its size and gentle water, it’s especially popular with families.
-At the same time, the beach is well-equipped with showers, restaurants, and snack bars, so it’s easy to spend a few hours here without needing to leave.
+Unlike many Riviera beaches, this stretch features a mix of fine gravel and sand, which makes it more comfortable for relaxing.
+Because the bay remains calm and shallow, the beach is especially popular with families.
+In addition, showers, restaurants, and snack bars nearby make it easy to spend several hours here without needing to leave the area.

 Plage de l’Ange Gardien

-This beach offers a mix of sand and pebbles, along with scenic views across the bay.
-In addition, it includes a dog-friendly section, which makes it a popular choice for locals.
-Because fewer visitors make it this far, the atmosphere tends to feel more relaxed and less crowded.
+The beach features a mix of sand and pebbles, along with beautiful views across the bay.
+In addition, a dog-friendly section makes it especially popular with locals.
+Because fewer tourists walk this far along the coast, the area usually feels calmer and less crowded throughout the day.

 Quick Comparison of Nearby Beaches